SECURITY TERMITE CONTROL

 We offer 7 year transferable termite warranties with our termite treatments.
 If termites re-appear while under warranty, Security Pest Elimination will retreat as needed for FREE and also pay the current owner $200 for their inconvenience.

-Note: Beware of companies that only offer termite treatments with 1 year warranties.
+Note: Beware of companies that only offer termite treatments with 1 year warranties, or require annual payments to maintain their termite warranties.
 It doesn’t take much effort, treatment or expertise to keep termites at bay for just 1 year.

 Termite Colony Information